civilspeedy/civilspeedy.github.io/README.md

 Personal Portfolio Website
 ====
-- Written in TypeScript to show off skills and projects.
+- To show off skills and projects.
+- Written in TypeScript.
 - Built in React with Vite using BunJS.
 - Compiled into HTML with Bun.
 - Check out src directory for code.